flattiverse/connector-csharp/README.md

 This is the implementation of the protocol.
 It sends you the configured universe groups and teams.
 See [here](https://documentation.flattiverse.com/display/FLAT/Command+IDs) for a command overview.

-The Server runs on `gaglxy.flattiverse.com` port `80`.
+The Server runs on `galaxy.flattiverse.com` port `80`.
 You need to use one of the following accounts with the password `Password`:

 * `Anonymous` (Requires Opt-In.)
 * `Player0`
 * `Player1`
 * `Player2`
 * `Player3`

+Join command works for universe `Haraldmania` but not for the universe `For The Noobs`.
+(Just so you can test the server replys.)

 *Please see the most updated information about the server [here](https://documentation.flattiverse.com/display/FLAT/Connector+development).
 If the development of this connector progresses we will also update the server on `galaxy.flattiverse.com:80`.*